 Oriented Strand Board (OSB) or Plywood Gusset Plates:

-OSB/Plywood Gusset plates are much more common when it comes to site built trusses.
+OSB/Plywood Gusset plates are much more common when it comes to custom site-built wooden trusses.
 Sizing and calculating the OSB/Plywood gusset plate becomes easier as the values for OSB and Plywood can be found in the National Design Specification for Wood Construction.
-This type of site built truss design is our specialty here at PSE Consulting Engineers, Inc./Precision Structural Engineering.
-Our engineers will be sure to work with you and your needs to analyze and design the safest and most efficient lumber truss design possible.
+This type of site-built lumber truss design is our specialty here at PSE Consulting Engineers, Inc./Precision Structural Engineering.
+Our structural engineers will be sure to work with you and your needs to analyze and design the safest and most efficient lumber truss design possible.

 Site Built Light Gauge Steel | Cold Formed Steel Trusses

-PSE Consulting Engineers, Inc. offers structural analysis and design of site built light gauge steel/cold formed steel trusses.
-Similar to site built lumber trusses, your structure may require you to look into building your trusses on site with light gauge steel.
-Whether you are building your walls out of light gauge steel/cold formed steel and want to continue this with the roof structure, or the loads applied to the roof require a light gauge steel/cold formed steel design, our professionals can help.
+PSE Consulting Engineers, Inc. offers structural analysis and design of site-built light gauge steel/cold-formed steel trusses.
+Similar to site-built lumber trusses requirements, your structure may need you to build on-site trusses with light gauge steel.
+Whether you are building your walls out of light gauge steel/cold formed steel and want to continue this with the roof structure, or the loads applied to the roof require a light gauge steel/cold formed steel design, our structural engineers can help.

-Light Gauge Steel/cold formed steel Trusses provide structural sound options that can span up to 70’ depending on the depth of the steel, all while still considered economical.
-Similar to the configuration of trusses when using timber, all truss styles will be available when utilizing light gauge steel as well.
+Light Gauge Steel/cold formed steel Trusses provide structurally sound options that can span up to 70’ depending on the depth of the steel, all while still being considered economical.
+Similar to the configuration of trusses when using timber, all truss styles are available when utilizing light gauge steel as well.
 Most light gauge steel/cold formed steel trusses are welded or screwed together depending on the type of connection needed.